phuProjects/react-todolist/README.md

 # To-Do List Application

 This is a simple To-Do List application built with React.
 It allows users to add, remove, and rearrange tasks.
-The application showcases the use of React hooks like `useState` for state management.

 ## Features